Elizabeth Meeshim Hogsten

 Self-Compassion

-Intense religious communities operate with rigid rules in place (though many such communities claim to be places of freedom and empowerment).
+Intense religious communities operate with rigid rules in place.
 This encourages perfectionism, self-criticism, and fear.
-In our journeys forward, however slow or winding they may be, self-compassion is an essential companion that builds resilience in us.
+In our journeys forward, self-compassion is an essential companion that builds resilience in us.

 Letting Curiosity Lead